Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: An Outer Companion: The Role of GR for Known Systems

+{In these equations, $e_{\rm max}$ represents the maximum eccentricity induced by the quadrupole-level, EKL oscillation in the presence of general relativity.
+Aside from $e_{\rm max}$, none of the terms in these criteria depend on the parameters of the outer perturber inducing the EKL oscillation.} In other words, to evaluate whether GR is important when considering EKL oscillation from an outer companion, we only need to consider the eccentricity it induces on $m_2$.
+This is shown in Figure \ref{fig:grsuscept}, where we depict a population of 2-planet systems, with the diagonal lines indicating different choices of $e_{\rm max}$.
+Thus, potentially highlighting that for a {small but not insignificant} fraction of 2-planet population {(4-5\%)}, GR plays an important role in stabilizing the system.

-Figure \ref{fig:grsuscept} depicts known two-planet systems, adopted from the {\tt exoplanet archive}, in the parameter space defined by the plane ${a_1^2}/{a_2}$-${M^2}/{m}$, motivated by Equation (\ref{eq:criterion}).
+Figure \ref{fig:grsuscept} depicts known two-planet systems, adopted from the {\tt exoplanet archive} \citep[][]{exoplanetarchive}, in the parameter space defined by the plane ${a_1^2}/{a_2}$-${M^2}/{m}$, motivated by Equation (\ref{eq:criterion}).
+We have removed systems orbiting binary stars{, systems without measurements of stellar mass }or where one or both of the two planets lack mass measurements.
 Overplotted are the boundary lines between GR dominating and Laplace-Lagrange dominating as a function of $e_{\rm max}$.
 To first-order, $e_{max}$ represents the maximum eccentricity that would be obtained within a few EKL or Laplace-Lagrange cycles in the presence of GR precession, which is straightforward to calculate \citep[e.g.,][]{Dan,Liu+15}.
 The value of $e_{max}$, can be extremely high, even in the presence of GR precession \citep[e.g.,][]{Naoz+12GR,Tey+13,Li+14coplaner}.
-We note that at values of $e_{max}>0.8$ much of the parameter space lies below the transition curve, meaning that if $e_{max}$ is high, GR is making a significant contribution to the stability of a non-negligible portion of the parameter space.
+We note that at values of $e_{max}>0.8$ much of the parameter space lies below the transition curve, meaning that if $e_{\rm max}$ is high, GR is making a significant contribution to the stability of a non-negligible portion of the parameter space.
+It is worthwhile to point out that the Laplace-Lagrange formalism is an expansion in small eccentricities.
+However, even when higher orders in eccentricity are included, the combination of the GR and Laplace-Lagrange precessions can accurately predicate the stability criterion, as shown in \citet{wei+21}. {Note that other processes, especially when high mutual inclinations, and high eccentricities may exist, and higher orders of the approximation can affect the system \citep[e.g.,][]{Naoz16}.}